rclark848/PIRE_Bioinformatics/Day_3_Labs/Fst_Lab.md

 ****F*<sub>*ST*</sub> and gene flow***
 ----------------------------------------

-We know that gene flow impacts *F*<sub>*ST*</sub>*s* values.
-Thus, one might be tempted to use *F*<sub>*ST*</sub>*s* to estimate migration rates between populations.
+We know that gene flow impacts *F*<sub>*ST*</sub> values.
+Thus, one might be tempted to use *F*<sub>*ST*</sub>*s* to estimate migration rates among populations.
 One way to do so uses the island model formula:

 *F*<sub>*ST*</sub> = 1/(4*Nm* + 1)

-In this formula, *N* represents the population size and *m* represents the migration rate between populations (as a proportion).
+In this formula, *N* represents the population size and *m* represents the migration rate among populations (as a proportion).
 The island model assumes that all populations are of equal size and migration rates are the same for all populations as well.
 Often, these terms are combined together, as we are generally interested in the number of migrant individuals among populations (*Nm*).
 \
 \
 Go ahead and use the island model formula to calculate the number of migrant individuals (*Nm*) for Japan-Philippines.
 Use the Weir and Cockerham mean *F*<sub>*ST*</sub>*s* estimate you wrote down earlier.